Not Without My Ghosts

-Not Without My Ghosts is the eighth studio album by Australian post-hardcore band The Amity Affliction.
+Not Without My Ghosts is the eighth studio album by Australian post-hardcore band the Amity Affliction.
 The album was released on 12 May 2023 through Pure Noise Records and was self-produced by the band.
+It is the final album to feature founding co-lead vocalist and bassist Ahren Stringer, who was fired in 2025.

 At the 2023 ARIA Music Awards, the album was nominated for Best Hard Rock or Heavy Metal Album.
 The album was nominated for Best Record at the Rolling Stone Australia Awards.

-This is the final album to feature bassist/co-lead vocalist and founding member Ahren Stringer before he was fired from the band in February 2025.

 Background and promotion

 On 29 November 2022, the Amity Affliction released unveiled the first single "Show Me Your God" and its corresponding music video.
 On 23 December, the band had chosen and confirmed the album title for the new record.

 On 13 February 2023, the band published the second single "I See Dead People" featuring Louie Knuxx along with an accompanying music video.
 On 22 March, the band premiered the third single "It's Hell Down Here" along with a music video.
 At the same time, they officially announced the album itself and release date while also revealed the album cover and the track list.
 On 20 April, one month before the album release, the band released the fourth single and title track "Not Without My Ghosts" featuring Phem.